 Contribute to the IPilogue TODAY!

 The IPilogue is the first blog of its kind populated with entries from law school students across Canada and around the world, as well as expert bloggers and academics both within and outside of the York University community.
-Even if you are not a member of the IPilogue Team, you can still submit articles to us for publication, and we strongly encourage you to do so!
+Accordingly, we enthusiastically accept guest submissions for publication on an ongoing basis!

 Submissions typically range from 450-750 words in length.
 Topics span broadly across intellectual property and technology law, including its intersection with other fields of law.
 The IPilogue strives to remain an objective, balanced, and unbiased source of intellectual property law information where IP enthusiasts are welcome to contribute their thoughts with respect to others who may hold differing opinions.
 We ask that prospective and ongoing writers maintain this tone throughout their submissions.